khalid-naami/khalid-naami.github.io/blog/2026-05-09-the-game-of-probabilities-decoding-market-expectations.md

 *Analyzing the Shifts: Understanding how market expectations evolve as new data hits the tape.*

 When the implied probability of a move is significantly higher or lower than its historical realized frequency, we find an "edge."
-This is where the math of the Kelly Criterion meets the reality of the price action.
+This is where the [mathematical logic of the Kelly Criterion](/blog/fair-bets-kelly-criterion-optimal-position-sizing-guide) meets the reality of the price action, allowing for optimized capital allocation based on [quantifiable Risk Metrics like VaR](/blog/risk-metrics-unveiled-vaR-beta-sharpe-sortino-guide).

 ## 2. The Power of Strike-Level Intelligence